-Compare German courses at language schools in Germany (Augsburg, Berlin, Cologne, Dresden, Frankfurt, Hamburg, Heidelberg, Lindau, Munich, Radolfzell and Stuttgart).Thousands of Student Reviews of the leading language schools.
+Compare German courses at language schools in Germany (Augsburg, Berlin, Cologne, Dresden, Frankfurt, Freiburg, Hamburg, Heidelberg, Lindau, Mainz, Munich, Nuremberg, Radolfzell and Stuttgart).Thousands of Student Reviews of the leading language schools.

 - The Berlin Wall - history of the wall categorized by its background, construction, measurements and its fall.

 - Why the Berlin Wall was Built Up - offers pictures, maps, time lines and other helpful information about the history of the Berlin Wall.

 - East Side Gallery - is a site dedicated to the preservation of the last remaining standing piece of the wall.
 Artists have turned it into a masterpiece.